Mission Families Schools Therapists Community Platform

 Yes.
 TinkySpeak's visual tile system is specifically designed for aphasia.
 Large picture tiles with clear icons bypass damaged language pathways.
 Patients don't need to read, type, or speak.
 They tap pictures that represent what they need.
 The device speaks for them.

-TinkySpeak is HIPAA-compliant by design because it collects zero data.
+TinkySpeak is HIPAA-friendly by design because it collects no patient data.
 No PHI is stored, transmitted, or processed externally.
-No accounts.
-No internet connection.
-No cloud storage.
-There is literally no data to breach.
+No accounts are needed to use a shared board, no cloud storage of patient data, and once a board is open it speaks offline.
 We provide BAA templates and IT security questionnaire responses for facility review.

 TinkySpeak requires zero IT integration.
-Stock devices on supply carts or at nurse stations.
-Hand to patient when needed.
-Wipe down and return after use.
-No network, no accounts, no software to install.
+Open a board in the browser on a device the unit already owns, or print a QR code at the bedside for staff to scan.
+No new hardware, no accounts, no software to install.
 We provide implementation guides for nursing staff and can arrange brief orientation sessions.

 TinkySpeak works with one hand.
 Large touch targets (minimum 48x48dp) don't require fine motor precision.
-The tablet can be positioned on either side of the bed.
-Many stroke patients with right-side hemiparesis successfully use the device with their left hand.
+The device can be positioned on either side of the bed.
+Many stroke patients with right-side hemiparesis successfully use it with their left hand.

 Yes.
-Many facilities order discharge devices ($125) that patients keep for home recovery.
-Using the same communication tool at home provides continuity — same interface, same boards, same muscle memory.
-No gap in communication between hospital and home.
+Share the same board home by QR code or link — it opens free on the family's own phone or tablet.
+Using the same boards at home provides continuity — same interface, same boards, same muscle memory.
+No purchase, and no gap in communication between hospital and home.

-Yes.
-Clinical devices are $150 each with volume discounts available.
-Contact us at compliance@tinkybink.com for volume pricing, implementation support, and facility-specific documentation including BAA templates and IT security questionnaires.
+The builder is free, and it runs on devices your facility already owns — so there's no per-device cost.
+Contact us at compliance@tinkybink.com for implementation support and facility-specific documentation including BAA templates and IT security questionnaires.